Richard Canter

 Marie Conti

 Marie Conti is a percussionist and educator originally from Akron, Ohio.
 As a performer, she has played with the Richmond Symphony Orchestra, Sō Percussion, The CCM Philharmonia and Wind Symphony, and around various communities in the Akron and Cincinnati areas.
 In 2022, she was the winner of the Three Arts Scholarship Competition.
 In addition to classical and marching percussion, Marie also plays several world music instruments including steel drums, Ghanaian gyil, and Northern Indian tabla.
 Marie has taught several different high school percussion sections throughout Ohio.
 She has also taught at several middle school band camps where she led the section in rehearsals and group lessons.
-Marie is currently a Graduate Assistant at The University of Cincinnati-College Conservatory of Music.
-She leads the CCM Philharmonia and Wind Symphony percussion sections and teaches Percussion Methods to undergraduate students.
-She is also the percussion teacher for the CCM Preparatory Department.
-Marie received her undergraduate degrees from The University of Akron in Percussion Performance and Music Education.
+As a Masters and Doctoral student at CCM, she lead the CCM Philharmonia and Wind Symphony percussion sections and taught Percussion Methods to undergraduate students.
+She also served as the percussion teacher for the CCM Preparatory Department.
+Marie received her undergraduate degrees from The University of Akron in Percussion Performance and Music Education and her Masters degree from The University of Cincinnati-College Conservatory of Music.

 |